TeodorDimitrov89/santa-claus-smart-budget-app/README.md

 ### Tech Stack

-To be determined during implementation phase.
+To be determined during Solutioning phase.

 ### Data Model